ozkl/soso/README.md

 - mmap support
 - Framebuffer graphics (userspace can access with mmap)
 - Shared memory

-Paging is written for 4MB page support, since it is easier to implement.
-In this way, a Page Directory Entry points directly to a 4MB Page Frame.
-In 4KB mechanism, a Page Directory Entry points to a Page Table Entry which then points to a 4KB Page Frame.
-Downside of using 4MB pages is, each process has to use at least 4MB memory.

 Soso has Libc, so existing applications depending only on a small part of Libc can easly be ported to Soso.
 I have managed to build and run Lua and Doom on Soso!